Aspen-AI/LLMTest_NeedleInAHaystack/AWARITY_README.md

 pip install -e .
 ```

-**NOTE 1:** the package does install correctly with python 3.12.
+**NOTE 1:** the package does NOT install correctly with python 3.12.
 Use version 3.11 instead in the venv.

 The package `needlehaystack` is now available for import in your test cases.
 Develop, make changes and test locally.